christianhaitian/arkos/ports/ports.md

 Title="SuperTux ."
 Desc="SuperTux is a jump'n'run game with strong inspiration from the Super Mario Bros. games for the various Nintendo platforms.  !!!Warning!!!
 This is a 169MB download and will take a while to download and install.
 It will also be downloaded from a server in China due to Github file size restrictions." porter="Christian_Haitian" locat="SuperTux.zip"

 Title="Undertale ."
 Desc="Undertale loader.
 You must have a copy of Undertale Linux version assets copied to the ports/undertale/assets folder.
 For more info on the setup needs, see https://github.com/christianhaitian/arkos/wiki/ArkOS-Emulators-and-Ports-information" porter="krishenriksen (kreal)" locat="Undertale.zip"

+Title="World_War_II_GI ."
+Desc="World War 2 GI using the rednukem build open source port by Alexey Khokholov.
+You'll need to add your own full version WW2GI.GRP and WW2DI.RTS and .CON files and optionally CD audio tracks as OGG file in the format trackXX.ogg (where XX is the track number) to the ports/rednukem-WWII/gamedata folder." porter="romadu" locat="World%20War%20II%20GI.zip"